History of antisemitism: Accusations that the Jews killed Jesus

 Deicide is the killing of a god.
 In the context of Christianity, deicide refers to the responsibility for the death of Jesus.
 The accusation that the Jews committed deicide has been the most powerful warrant for antisemitism by Christians.
 The earliest recorded instance of an accusation of deicide against the Jewish people as a whole – that they were collectively responsible for the death of Jesus – occurs in a sermon of 167 CE attributed to Melito of Sardis entitled Peri Pascha, On the Passover.
 This text blames the Jews for allowing King Herod and Caiaphas to execute Jesus.
 Melito does not attribute particular blame to Pontius Pilate, he only mentions that Pilate washed his hands of guilt.
-The Latin word deicida (slayer of god), from which the word deicide is derived, was used in the 4th century by Peter Chrystologus in his sermon number 172.
+The Latin word deicida (slayer of god), from which the word deicide is derived, was used in the 4th century by Peter Chrysologus in his sermon number 172.
 Though not part of Roman Catholic dogma, many Christians, including members of the clergy, once held Jews collectively responsible for the death of Jesus.
 According to this interpretation, both the Jews who were present at Jesus' death and the Jewish people collectively and for all time had committed the sin of deicide, or God-killing.